 The shrine is described by the church as a “spiritual sanctuary where people from all over the world can come and experience true peace in heart, mind, and soul."

-Paramahansa Yogananda, who founded the church in 1920, lived and worked at Lake Shrine for 25 years.
+Paramahansa Yogananda, who founded the church in 1920, lived and worked at the Self-Realization Fellowship international headquarters in Mount Washington, Los Angeles, and dedicated the Self-Realization Fellowship Lake Shrine in 1950.
 Yogananda, a friend of Gandhi, is considered to have helped introduce Hindu meditative teachings and yoga to Los Angeles.
-He died in 1959.
+He died in 1952.

 Lake Shrine was among thousands of properties that survived with some damage when fire destroyed more than 5,500 structures in the Palisades.
 The 10-acre property suffered significant smoke damage, including to the chapel.
-But monks who live in the ashram were able to use water from the property's spring-fed central lake to help authorities prevent massive destruction.
+First responders and Self-Realization Fellowship members Billy Asad and his two adult children Nicky Asad and Gabriella Asad were able to use water from the property's spring-fed central lake to help prevent massive fire damage.

 After months of restoration, the Meditation Gardens reopened to visitors in August, with other areas expected to follow in the coming months.